 The Brute: After his younger brother outranked him, he become pretty much this, serving as Vagan's attack dog.

 Child Soldier: His past as one actually helps to explain why he comports himself like a comic book villain if you stop and think about it.
-Decil may be thirty-three now, but mentally, he's still an enraged seven-year old trying to look cool.
+Desil may be thirty-three now, but mentally, he's still an enraged seven-year old trying to look cool.

 Desil also has a counterpart in a figure from Real Life military history, that being World War OneAce Pilot Lothar von Richthofen, brother of the more famous Manfred.
 Both were psychotically aggressive Blood Knight-types and the less accomplished (though still talented) brothers of fellow aces in red machines using considerably more measured tactics.
 It should be noted that the real Richthofen brothers had a much better relationship.
 Manfred lived in constant fear that his brother would get himself killed with his reckless fighting style, whereas Zeheart coldly sits back and allows that very thing to happen once his brother has proven himself to be a liability.

-Foreshadowing: The Gundampedia segment for episode 22 mentioned that Desil's mobile suit, the Khronos, was rumored to have the ability to control other mobile suits.
-Guess what he does in episode 26?
+Foreshadowing: The Gundampedia segment for Episode 22 mentioned that Desil's mobile suit, the Khronos, was rumored to have the ability to control other mobile suits.
+Guess what he does in Episode 26?

-Jerkass Hasa Point: In Memories of Eden, he makes several points calling Zeheart out when he could have destroyed the Gundam, and he calls Zeheart on following Ezelcant's plan even after Ezelcant's plan is told and shown to be insane.
+Jerkass Hasa Point: In Memory of Eden, he makes several points calling Zeheart out when he could have destroyed the Gundam, and he calls Zeheart on following Ezelcant's plan even after Ezelcant's plan is told and shown to be insane.